sxzz/tsdown/docs/options/minification.md

 tsdown --minify
 ```

-> [!WARNING]
+> [!NOTE]
-> The minification feature is currently **experimental**.
-While it can be used, it may not handle all edge cases perfectly.
-Use it with caution, and thoroughly test your output in production environments.
+> The minification feature is based on [Oxc](https://oxc.rs/docs/contribute/minifier), which is currently in alpha and can still have bugs.
+We recommend thoroughly testing your output in production environments.

 ### Example